top of page

 Is It a Mental Disorder?

 No and it can usually be self-recognised.
-It is common that people with low self-esteem also experience mental health issues such as depression and anxiety.
-That is because low moods may increase over time and result in possible depression.
+It is common for people with low self-esteem to also experience mental health challenges such as anxiety or depression.
+Over time, persistent low self-worth and negative self-beliefs can contribute to low mood and increase the risk of developing depression.

 What about Self Confidence?